bradsimantel/dotfiles/readme.md

 # Dotfiles

 My environment setup.

 ## Setup

-Clone the repo down and run `init.sh` to `brew install` dependencies and create symlinks into your home directory, then open Vim and run `:PlugInstall`.
+Clone the repo down and run `init.sh` to `brew install` dependencies and create symlinks into your home directory, then open Neovim and run `:PlugInstall`.